IBM-Bluemix-Docs/va/va_index.md

 To find out about the required permissions for working with exemptions, see [Access roles for configuring {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam#access_roles_configure).

-### Setting organizational exemption policies by using the GUI
+### Setting organizational exemption policies by using the {{site.data.keyword.cloud_notm}} console
 {: #va_managing_policy_gui}
 {: help}
 {: support}

-If you are using the GUI, you can set a namespace, repository, or tag as the scope of the exemption policy.
+If you are using the {{site.data.keyword.cloud_notm}} console, you can set a namespace, repository, or tag as the scope of the exemption policy.
 If you want to use the digest as the scope, you must use the CLI, see [Setting organizational exemption policies by using the CLI](#va_managing_policy_cli).
 {: note}

-If you want to set exemptions to the policy by using the GUI, complete the following steps:
+If you want to set exemptions to the policy by using the {{site.data.keyword.cloud_notm}} console, complete the following steps:

 1. Log in to {{site.data.keyword.cloud_notm}}.
-You must be logged in to see Vulnerability Advisor in the GUI.
+You must be logged in to see Vulnerability Advisor in the {{site.data.keyword.cloud_notm}} console.
 2. Click the **Navigation Menu** icon, then click **Kubernetes**.
 3. Click **Registry**, then click the **Settings** icon.
 4. Click **Create exemption**.